 Do not pluck the cherries that are still green or slightly red.
 They might not taste good.

-The next step after harvesting the ripe cherries is the processing.
+The next step after harvesting the ripe cherries is processing them.
 Some of the ways to do this are:

 - Another one is the wet method.
 For this, the cherries’ outer skin is peeled using special machines.
 After this, the cherries are soaked in water for some time.
 It helps in removing the sticky outer layer around the beans.
 Finally, beans are dried in the sun.
 This type of method is usually done in areas with proper water availability.